 “First-time homebuyers need to consider more than just living “inside” the house and do research and understand the factors of life “outside” the house from schools and parks to work commutes to snow removal routes and overall traffic congestion.
 Realtors are famous for saying “location, location, location” and the reasons are clear.

-If the home is in an under-performing public school district, this may be okay for families who home-school or attend private, but too often homeowners will relocate quickly then have to sell the property at a deep discount to move to a better school district.
+If the home is in an under-performing public school district, this may be okay for families who home-school or attend private.
+Still, too often, homeowners will relocate quickly than have to sell the property at a deep discount to move to a better school district.

 While a new job or changing offices can’t always be predicted and a longer commute can happen unexpectedly, research on the location should always be done to make sure “outgrowing” the neighborhood won’t be a factor for a long time to come.”